ADVERTISEMENT

 Red folder key on a computer keypad.

-The key to organizing your image collection is a simple and logical naming system.
-Start with simple file names that don’t require a key to abbreviations.
+An essential element in organizing your image collection is a simple and logical naming system.
+Start with file names that don’t require a key to abbreviations.
 And make it a habit to import and rename images soon after a photo shoot or scanning session.

 Simple file naming system.